Bonnie Murphy – Redox and Metalloproteins

 Understanding mechanism through structure

-Cryo-EM structures provide new insight into electron bifurcation and CO<sub>2</sub> reduction steps in the methanogenic pathway.
+Cryo-EM structures provide new Insight into electron bifurcation and CO<sub>2</sub> reduction steps in the methanogenic pathway.

-Cryo-EM structures provide new insight into electron bifurcation and CO2 reduction steps in the methanogenic pathway.
+Cryo-EM structures provide new Insight into electron bifurcation and CO2 reduction steps in the methanogenic pathway.

 https://www.youtube.com/watch?v=EZo_R7AqY2E